-Paradise Valley Community College’s Center for the Performing Arts (CPA) will host a series of music concerts on the first Saturdays in September, October and November 2013.
+Paradise Valley Community College’s Center for the Performing Arts (CPA) will host a series of music concerts on the first Saturdays in September, October and November 2014.
 These free performances are presented on the CPA’s outdoor amphitheater stage from 6-8 p.m., and audience members are invited to bring a folding chair or blanket as the space accommodates lawn seating only.
-Cash donations will be accepted and concessions are cash only.
+Several of Phoenix's most popular Food Trucks will be on site to serve concessions.
+Cash donations will be accepted.

 For more information about events in the Center for the Performing Arts, go to www.paradisevalley.edu/cpa or call 602-787-7738.
 Box Office hours are noon to 5 p.m.
 Tuesday thru Friday and one hour prior to show.